Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

 Vertical translation of the $\omega^2$ curve towards the time axis augments the magnitude of $\sigma$ fluctuations.
 Notwithstanding it may result in a minor variation for $\omega_0^2$ (and hence $\sigma_0$), a change in the asymptotic value $V_\infty$ importantly alters the evolution of solutions to the Ermakov equation for quasi normal amplitude $\sigma$.
 Figures \ref{figure sigma caso 3} show that the effect is really worthy of attention.
-For instance, in cases shown in graphics with $t_s<0$ the asymptotic value $V_\infty=7$ is translated by a factor that is only either $1/14$ or $1/7$ of its value.
-As a consequence $\omega_0^2$ experiences a percentage variation that are only about $0.004$ and $0.008$.
-Note however that this also means that minima of curves vary to a bigger extend, i.e. by percentages ranging in the $0.1-0.3 \%$ interval.
-This appear to suggest that if jumps $\omega^2_0-\omega^2_{min}$ and $\omega^2_{min}-\omega^2_{\infty}$ are fixed, then wider oscillation are necessary for the amplitude $\sigma$ if the system is driven closer to a free dynamics.
-Figures \ref{figure sigma caso 3}.b)-\ref{figure sigma caso 3}.d) clearly indicate also that oscillations are, once again, not to be meant as centered about the value $\sigma_{HO}=(4 V_\infty)^{-1/4}$ naturally associated with an harmonic oscillator whose frequency is determined by the asymptotic value $\omega(t\to\infty)=\sqrt{V_\infty}$ of parametric frequency.

-What happens instead when the time shift parameter attains positive values $\underline{t_s>0}$ is very comprehensive: the hole for $\omega^2$ tends to progressively disappear and the initial value $\omega^2_0$ assumes higher values, thereby implying for $\sigma$ that oscillations of smaller magnitude are realized about the value $\sigma_{HO}=(4 V_\infty)^{-1/4}$.
+For instance, in examples shown in graphics \ref{figure sigma caso 3}.d) with $t_s<0$, the asymptotic value $V_\infty=7$ is translated by a factor that is only $1/7$ of its value, but the relative changes in magnitude of oscillations for $\sigma$ are greater as a consequence of having either halved or increased by $50 \%$ the jump $\omega^2_\infty-\omega^2_{min}$ (initial decreasing traits for the parametric frequency and jumps $\omega^2_0-\omega^2_{min}$ are on equal footing because the $\omega_0$ experience a percentage variation that are less than $1 \%$).
+Figures \ref{figure sigma caso 3}.b)-\ref{figure sigma caso 3}.d) clearly indicate also that oscillations develop, once again, not symmetrically with respect to the reference amplitude $\sigma_{HO}=(c / V_\infty)^{1/4}$ associated with the harmonic oscillator whose frequency is the asymptotic value $\omega_\infty=\sqrt{V_\infty}$ of parametric frequency $\omega(t)$.
+What happens instead when the time shift parameter attains positive values $\underline{t_s>0}$ is very comprehensive: the hole for $\omega^2$ tends to progressively disappear and the initial value $\omega^2_0$ assumes higher values, thereby implying for $\sigma$ that oscillations of smaller magnitude are realized about $\sigma_{HO}$.